mikrl/django-llm/README.md

 Model to store API key in database
 Model to hold prompt and determine prompt variables Model to make a ChatGPT query with supplied variables

-#TODO Endpoints for prompts (CRUD)
-#TODO Mopdels and endpoints for memory
-#TODO Endpoint for OpenAI queries